 - Total cost of required materials is determined based on the price of a hardcopy (new) or digital (purchase or rental).

 - Course textbook adoptions must be submitted via the bookstore Discover textbook adoption tool.
 This serves as an accurate picture of the cost of course materials as well as being aligned with the BOG performance metrics on cost-to-degree.
 It is important that courses that use no textbooks and/or OER are entered as such in the adoption tool or the course will appear “missing” in terms of adoption compliance as well as not eligible for the Affordability Counts medallion.

 Receiving the AC Medallion

 Step 1: Visit the Affordability Counts website and submit your course.
 You must provide all the required information, which includes identifying all required course materials.
-Upon submission, you will receive an email confirmation from the AC website and at that point, you are done while your submission goes forward for verification.
+Upon submission, you will receive an email confirmation from the AC website and at that point you are done with your part.

 A few tips concerning the course submission form:

 - Phone number is NOT required, feel free to leave this field blank.